Seeed-Studio/wiki-documents/docs/Wio-Terminal-FS-Overview.md

 # Overview

-This repo introduce how to install the File System library used on Rescreen.
-It provides basic functionalitu of File operating with the SD card, allowing to Read/Write in or from the SD card using SPI interface.
+This repo introduce how to install the File System library used on Wio Terminal.
+It provides basic functionality of File operating with the SD card, allowing to Read/Write in or from the SD card using SPI interface.

-## Installing the File System Library For Rescreen
+## Installing the File System Library For Wio Terminal

 1. Visit the [Seeed_Arduino_FS](https://github.com/Seeed-Studio/Seeed_Arduino_FS/tree/beta) repositories and download the entire repo to your local drive.